Caterpillar's shares tumble on disappointing profit outlook

 CHICAGO (Reuters) - Caterpillar Inc (CAT.N) disappointed investors on Tuesday by not raising its 2018 earnings forecast yet again, raising fears that the heavy-duty equipment maker may be signaling a slowdown despite posting better-than-expected quarterly profits.

-The stock tumbled 7.8 percent after the opening bell on Wall Street, weighing on the overall U.S. stock market.
-The Dow Jones Industrial Average .DJI, which includes Caterpillar, was down more than 400 in the first few minutes of trading on Tuesday.
+The stock tumbled after the opening bell on Wall Street, weighing on the overall U.S. stock market.
+The stock was last trading down 9 percent at $117.11.
+The Dow Jones Industrial Average .DJI, which includes Caterpillar, was down about 440 points on Tuesday.

 The company kept unchanged the 2018 adjusted profit per share outlook of $11.00 to $12.00 per share, which did not go down well with investors who were expecting yet another upward revision in the earnings guidance.